rushidshinde/attributes/js_form_validation/README.md

 businessEmail
 ```

-Note: The important not is that to add the type value as the key of the patterns
+Note: The important note is that to add the type value as the key of the patterns
 For custom type add a key value pair of type and pattern in patterns object

 ### input field patterns

-There are default patterns added in script if you want to add custom pattern add using
+There are default patterns added in script if you want to add custom pattern append in this object

 ```
 const patterns = {